maykar/compact-custom-header/compact-custom-header/readme.md

 ## User Agent Views Config:

 You can set what tabs are shown/hidden depending on user agent.
 This option follows the same user agent rules explained above.<br><br>Start each view with a hyphen and seperate each tab number with a comma.
-If the first visible tab is not tab 1, like ```- 2,3,4``` then the user agent is automatically redirected to the first visible tab, in this case tab 2.
+If the first visible tab is not tab 1, like ```- 2,3,4``` then the user agent's device is automatically redirected to the first visible tab, in this case tab 2.
 Example:

 ```
 - type: custom:compact-custom-header
   user_agent: SM-G955U, NHG47Q
   user_agent_views:
     - 1,2,3,4
-    - 2,3,4
+    - 2,3,4 # Will automatically redirect first view to second.
     - 1,4
 ```